 For my 40th birthday, I threw an intimate house party.
-My husband made a roast pork belly.
-My boyfriend brought balloons.
-We ate, drank, danced, and laughed.
+My husband made a roast pork belly, and my boyfriend brought balloons.
+We ate, drank, danced and laughed.
 Everyone had a blast.

-At the age of 40, I am a polyamorous woman in an open marriage.
-I play the roles of wife (14 years), mother (9 years), sexual adventurer (6 years), and girlfriend (2,5 years).
-If you’d asked me at 20, then 30, if I’d ever pictured myself like this at 40, I would have said you were crazy.
+At the age of 40, I am a polyamorous woman in an open marriage, playing the roles of wife (14 years), mother (9 years), sexual adventurer (6 years) and girlfriend (2,5 years).
+If you’d asked me at 20 or 30 whether I could picture myself like this at 40, I would have said you were crazy.

 I find myself in an unusual position compared to my peers.
-At 40, I’m firmly entrenched in the “married with two or three kids” zone of life — where the point so often seems to be maintaining equilibrium, rather than pushing boundaries.
-In this zone, life is designed for security, stability, and routine, not novelty, variety, and exploration.
+Firmly entrenched in the “married with two or three kids” zone of life at 40, where the focus often leans towards maintaining equilibrium rather than pushing boundaries.
+In this zone, life is designed for security, stability and routine, rather than novelty, variety and exploration.

 Don’t get me wrong: this is a sweet spot.
 After all, I survived the isolating cocoon/seismic identity shift of new motherhood.
-I got my mojo back (even if my pre-childbirth body is lost forever), unpaused my career, lost and made friends, and navigated the most demanding, labor-intensive toddler and preschool years with my sanity intact.
+I got my mojo back (even if my pre-childbirth body is lost forever), unpaused my career, lost and made friends and navigated the most demanding, labour-intensive toddler and preschool years, all with my sanity intact.

-While the other women around me went on to have second, third or even fourth babies, I emerged from the chaos into the equilibrium so many of us would kill for.
+While other women around me went on to have second, third or even fourth babies, I emerged from the chaos into the equilibrium that many of us would kill for.

 What I chose to do with this equilibrium was to explore sex.
-While the other mothers scrambled to fill career gaps, I chose to fill the pleasure gap.
+While fellow mothers scrambled to fill career gaps, I chose to fill the pleasure gap.

 Owning My Choices and Loving It

-In year three of our open marriage, the distant shores of stability and normalcy came into view.
-In year four, we pulled into a safe harbor, past the choppy ups and downs beyond our comfort zone, into a zone of growth.
+In the third year of our open marriage, the distant shores of stability and normalcy came into view.
+By the fourth year, we pulled into a safe harbour, past the choppy ups and downs beyond our comfort zone, into a zone of growth.

 For me, a huge, valuable part of being 40 is owning this choice without shame or guilt.
 I know this makes me different from the other wives or mothers, and I like it that way.

-I’m supposed to have gotten over clubbing and casual sex in my 20s, and leave Tinder to the 30somethings.
-But what exactly limits experiences to age brackets?
+I was supposed to have gotten over clubbing and casual sex in my 20s.
+I was supposed to leave Tinder to the 30-somethings.
+But why should I be limited to age brackets?
 Can’t I enjoy the experiences of my 20s and 30s now, when I’m finally confident, mature and responsible enough to handle them?
 What do we think women in our 40s should be doing anyway?

 Balancing Curiosity and Commitment

-The difference between pursuing pleasure, variety, freedom and adventure at 40 is this: now, my curiosity must be calibrated against my commitments.
+The difference between pursuing pleasure, variety, freedom and adventure at 40 is that my curiosity must now be calibrated against my commitments.

-My preferred method of growth is to put myself in an unusual, sometimes uncomfortable position.
-In the rush of new stimuli, I feel more alive, become more creative, and grow.
-But now, I have people in my life who depend on me, whom I promised to love and care for throughout all the seasons of their lives.
-I’ve committed to be whole and present for them; their lives are impacted by my choices.
+My preferred method of growth is to put myself in unusual, sometimes uncomfortable positions.
+Amidst the rush of new stimuli, I feel more alive, become more creative, and experience growth.
+But now I have people in my life who depend on me, who I promised to love and care for throughout all the seasons of their lives.
+I’ve committed to being whole and present for them; their lives are impacted by my choices.